abutchart/artserverdiscordbot/README.md

 # artserverdiscordbot
-A Discord bot for a friend's art commission server
+A Discord bot for an art commission server

 Written in Python with the Discord.py library